Tech-at-DU/ACS-1320-JavaScript-Foundations/Assignments/Assignment-1-Break-Out.md

  # Class - Breakout

 ## Description

 Learn JavaScript by building the classic arcade Break Out.
-You will use vanilla JS writing all of the code yourself.
+You will use vanilla to create this game following the tutorial.

+Note!
+This tutorial is not the best use of JS.
+Think of this as a naive application of code.
+You will update and rewrite this code to improve it and learn more JS along the way!
+The first step is to complete the tutorial.

 ### Why this assignment?

-This assignment includes a wide range of all features of the JavaScript language.
+This assignment includes a wide range of features from the JavaScript language.
 Including functions, variables, arrays, objects, and if-else, and loops.
+You need to understand these becaus they are the basic building blocks of the JS language.

 **Understanding the concepts used in this project will take you a long way to being able to understand and answer technical questions at interviews.**

-Besides basic JS included in the tutorial, you will update everything to modern JavaScript syntax and restructure the code using OOP techniques.

-Last you'll implement a build system and apply modern coding best practice to the project.

 ## Project requirements